milvus-io/milvus/docs/design_docs/proxy.md

 would be handled.
 Proxy forwards these requests to Root Coordinator, waits until getting results from Root Coordinator, and then returns to clients with results or errors.

-Milvus does not support transaction, but it should guarantee the deterministic execution of every operation.
+Milvus does not support transactions, but it should guarantee the deterministic execution of every operation.
 A timestamp is tagged on each request.
 When a request enters Milvus, Proxy tags a timestamp that was assigned by Root Coordinator.
 The component that assigns timestamp in Root Coordinator is called `Timestamp Oracle (TSO)`.
 TSO ensures that each timestamp is globally increasing.